ladrians/RoboND-DeepLearning-Project-P4/write.md

 Batch normalization is based on the idea that, instead of just normalizing the inputs to the network, we normalize the inputs to layers within the network.

+#### Skip Connections

+In the middle, a concatenation layer (using the upsampled layer and a layer with more spatial information than the upsampled one) was added to retain some of the finer details from the previous layers and to alleviate the possible loss of important spatial information during the encoding phase caused by downsampling.

+The decoding phase is a mirror of the encoding one, taking into account the concatenation as a way to `skip connections` to the outer most encoding layer and the input allowing the network to use information from multiple resolutions.
+As a result, the network is able to make more precise segmentation decisions.

 #### Decoder

 The decoder upscales the output of the encoders such that is the same size as the original image.
 It results in segmentation or prediction of each individual pixel in the original image.
 Essentially, it's a reverse convolution (Transposed Convolution or deconvolution) in which the forward and backward passes are swapped.